nik-yo/Resume/master.md

 **Software Engineer**\
 CloudSaver, Inc. (May 2021 - Dec 2021)

-- Led weekly team meeting and bi-weekly architecture meetings, enhancing Dev and QA collaboration, workload predictability, and reducing technical debts.
+- Led weekly team meetings and bi-weekly architecture meetings, improving Dev and QA collaboration, workload predictability, and reducing technical debt.
-- Developed ETL process using Apache Spark to Apache Phoenix (HBase), reducing CUR ingestion time by 92% from over 24 hours to under 2 hours.
+- Developed an ETL process from Apache Spark to Apache Phoenix (HBase), reducing CUR ingestion time by 92%, from over 24 hours to under 2 hours.
-- Upgraded batch applications to .NET 5, containerized them for ECS Fargate launch, enabling scaling to 1,000 concurrent executions.
+- Upgraded batch applications to .NET 5 and containerized them for ECS Fargate, enabling scaling to 1,000 concurrent executions.
 {{- end }}

 {{ if .AfterAug2019 }}
 **Consultant**\
 CloudSaver, Inc. (Aug 2019 - May 2021)

-- Automated the build and deployment process by implementing a CI/CD pipeline, reducing errors and accelerating release speed from 4 hours to just 10 minutes—a 96% improvement.
+- Automated the build and deployment process by implementing a CI/CD pipeline, reducing errors and cutting release time from 4 hours to 10 minutes, a 96% improvement.
-- Streamlined the automation of Xen to Nitro EC2 instances conversion, achieving an 83% conversion speed increase per instance.
+- Streamlined automation of Xen-to-Nitro EC2 instance conversion, achieving an 83% increase in conversion speed per instance.
-- Migrated 2TB and 2000 million rows of data from MySQL to Elasticsearch, reducing query latency and securing two major clients with an annual revenue of $6.5 million.
+- Migrated 2TB and 2 billion rows of data from MySQL to Elasticsearch, reducing query latency and securing two major clients representing $6.5 million in annual revenue.
 {{- end }}

 {{ if .AfterJul2017 }}
 **Web Application Developer**\
 WorkView, LLC (Jul 2017 - Aug 2019)
-- Delivered Android and iOS apps with an ASP.NET Web API backend in 6 months, completing an overdue iOS project stalled for 9 months.
+- Delivered Android and iOS apps with an ASP.NET Web API backend in 6 months, completing an iOS project that had been stalled for 9 months.
 - Developed in-house applications for report generation, saving the company $60,000 annually.
 {{- end }}